simpsonlab/simpsonlab.github.io/_posts/2015-05-19-io-performance.md

 ### Timing Results: Workstation Hard Drive

-I ran these benchmarks on my desktop workstation, with a physical hard drive.
+I ran these benchmarks on my desktop workstation, with a mechanical hard drive.
 As a quick benchmark for streaming, simply counting the number of lines of the uncompressed (a shade under 4GB) file takes about 25 seconds on this system, which gives us a sense of the best possible streaming time for the file; this is about 160MB/s, a reasonable result (and in fact slightly higher than I would have expected).
 Similarly, if we expected an IOPS rate of about 400, then we'd expect to see 0.1% selection to take about 6445/400 ~ 16s.

 The file handling and parsing will be significantly slower in python than it would be in C++, which disadvantages the streaming approach (which must process many more records than the seeking approach) somewhat, but our results should be instructive regardless.